rrra/www/content/post/2022/welcome-the-2022-board-of-directors.md

 [Board of Directors ]({{< relref "/about/contact.md#board-of-directors" >}})
 for 2022.
 These individuals are to be congratulated for their willingness to step forward and serve.
-Their dedication, sacrifice, and support are crucial to the continued existence of RRRA; we owe them a debt of gratitude,
+Their dedication, sacrifice, and support are crucial to the continued existence of RRRA; we owe them a debt of gratitude.

 <!--more-->